Find Affordable College Courses

 Of the 228 students majoring in legal professions at Boston College, 50% are male and 50% are female.

-Northeastern University landed the #6 spot in the 2023 rankings for the most popular doctor’s degree legal professions programs.
-Northeastern is a very large private not-for-profit school located in the large city of Boston.
+With a ranking of #6, Northeastern University did quite well on this year’s most popular schools for legal professions students working on their doctor’s degree.
+Northeastern is a fairly large private not-for-profit school located in the large city of Boston.

 Women make up 65% of the legal professions majors at the school.